thynson/homebrew-tap/README.md

 # homebrew-tap

-This is Clover Health's Homebrew Tap, which features formulas to help pin Postgres to 9.6 and Postgis to 2.5.

-Homebrew will pull in the latest version of formulas when they are upgraded, meaning that users can inadvertently be upgraded to Postgresql 10.
-The postgresql.rb formula here ensures that 9.6.10 is installed, and the postgis.rb formulate ensures that 2.5.2 is installed.
+This is a Homebrew Tap forked from Clover Health's one, to provide a postgis formula for postgres@11.

-## Installing Postgres 9.6 and Postgis 2.5
+## Installing Postgres@11 and Postgis 2.5

 First ensure you have upgraded to the latest homebrew: